drdaemos/xc5-docs/en/design_changes/adding_css_and_js_files_for_mobile_skin.md

 # Introduction

 This article describes how developers can include CSS/JS files to X-Cart which has the [Mobile Skin](http://www.x-cart.com/extensions/addons/mobile.html) module enabled.
-The problem is that Mobile Skin module removes all CSS/JS files that were registered via {% link "regular approach of adding CSS/JS files" ref_viHdCWm0 %}, so we must work around it in this case.
+The problem is that Mobile Skin module removes all CSS/JS files that were registered via {% link "regular approach of adding CSS/JS files" ref_omMqRbnh %}, so we must work around it in this case.

 # Table of Contents